rouseguy/quotes/quotes-1.md

 > “You can’t lose everything when what you care about are the people and the memories you have.”
 – Blake Mycoskie

+---

+> “When you are young, work to learn, not to earn.” — Robert Kiyosaki

+---